andvea/shopify-graphql-client/README.md

 without having to worry about all the tedious stuff like retries, throttling, backoff time and more.
-The purpose is to abstract all the [best practices](https://shopify.dev/docs/api/usage/rate-limits#avoiding-rate-limit-errors) necessary for a healthy intensive use of the Shopify GraphQL APIs, so that you can take care of the rest.
+The purpose is to abstract all the [best practices](https://shopify.dev/docs/api/usage/rate-limits#avoiding-rate-limit-errors) necessary for a healthy intensive use of the Shopify GraphQL API, so that you can take care of the rest.

 Here you can find a list of the major benefits.
 Please note that some of them